teachamantofishorg/glidemichigan/input/tow.rst

 Airfields
 ============

 * Thompsonville, Michigan: Was once a tow site.
-Probably still an option.
+Probably still available.
 * Other Northern Michigan strips: There are many.